 Long lines are a great way to lose people.
 If the queue is long and there are no other cashiers in sight, you run the risk of the customer abandoning their purchase.
 Empowering your floor staff with the ability to check a customer out on their mobile phone delivers convenience and will keep them coming back.

 These are just some of the ways you can improve your in-store experience.
-If you would like to learn more about how to digitally transform your retail operations, get in touch today.
+If you would like to learn more about how to digitally transform your retail operations,.